amsaren/course_materials/Biocontainers_2021/Tutorials/singularity_tutorial_2.md

 # Singularity tutorial part 2

+‼️ Please complete Singularity turorial part1 before starting this tutorial.
+Some commands on this tutorial will assume you have done some previous steps (loaded the container image, set up some directories, etc) and will not worl as-is if you start from here.

 ## Using files
 💬 Singularity containers have their own internal file system that is separate from the host file system.
 - The internal file system is always read-only when the container is run with normal user rights.